 After a car accident, many people experience neck pain….

 The pain can be nagging, feel tight, and make movement painful and difficult.
 Neck pain can also linger, causing suffering for months, or even years.
 Neck pain after a car accident is one of the most underreported injuries in the United States.
-Neck and low back pain caused by a car accident can lead to permanent injuries.
+Neck and lower back pain caused by a car accident can lead to permanent injuries.

 Whiplash is a term used to describe a common cause of neck injuries in automobile crashes.
 The term comes from the motion of the head involved in a forcible impact moving in a whip-like motion forward and back.
 The whipping motion can strain and tear ligaments and tendons in the neck, cause disc herniation, and muscular injuries in the neck and back.
 Rear-end car collisions are a frequent cause of whiplash.